 - Satisfactory medical clearance.
 All successful candidates complete a medical questionnaire and may be required to pass a medical examination by the occupational health physician;

-- Eligibility to work in the UK by providing a relevant original document as specified by the Asylum and Immigration Act 1996, photocopies will not be accepted.
+- Eligibility to work in the UK by providing a relevant original document as specified by the Immigration, Asylum and Nationality Act 2006 (the 2006 Act), photocopies will not be accepted

 - Verification of successful completion of the statutory induction period and professional status such as QTS, where required.

 - Offers of appointment to internal candidates will be subject to any of the previously mentioned conditions that may not already have been met.